redeyed-archive/srd-api/README.md

 You can state one or more of the following filters:

-- attackTypes: one or more AttackType that the spell may use.
+- attackTypes: one or more AttackType that the spells may use.
-- castingTime: one or more CastingTime that the spell may use.
+- castingTime: one or more CastingTime that the spells may use.
 - classes: one or more ClassType that the spells could belong to.
-- components: state the components the spell uses, verbal, somatic, and material.
+- components: state the components the spells uses, verbal, somatic, and material.
-- concentration: state if the spell would require concentration or not.
+- concentration: state if the spells would require concentration or not.
+- conditions: one or more ConditionType that the spells is associated with.
-- damageTypes: one or more DamageType that the spell could cause.
+- damageTypes: one or more DamageType that the spells could cause.
+- durations?: one or more Duration that the spells could be maintained for.
-- levels: one or more spell levels that the spell could have.
+- levels: one or more spell levels that the spells could have.
 - name: a string to compare to part or the whole of a name of a spell.
 This is case insensitive.
-- ritual: state if the spell can be cast as a ritual or not.
+- ritual: state if the spells can be cast as a ritual or not.
-- saveTypes: one or more Ability that the spell may force a saving through on.
+- saveTypes: one or more Ability that the spells may force a saving through on.
-- schools: one or more spell School that the spell could have. for example, you can request all cantrips (level 0) for Wizards and Warlocks, and all the spells returned will have level 0 and the wizard and/or warlock values in classes
+- schools: one or more spell School that the spells could have. for example, you can request all cantrips (level 0) for Wizards and Warlocks, and all the spells returned will have level 0 and the wizard and/or warlock values in classes

 ### Spell